asuhopoljac/Raffish/README.md

 Pre-README
 -----------------------
-Just know that since I am dumb and lazy, I didnt make a loopy-thingy or whatever to make the Nukebot spam (I know I sound professional dont I?), so instead I just copied and pasted a ton of lines, resulting in >1000 lines of code - dont blame me, not like your dumbass can do better...
+Just know that since I am dumb and lazy, I didnt make a loopy-thingy or whatever to make the Nukebot spam (I know I sound professional dont I?), so instead I just copied and pasted a ton of lines, resulting in an excess of 6000 fucking lines of code - dont blame me, not like your dumbass can do better...
 (Actually i think you can)

 Installation or download or prep or whatever you want to f--king call it
 -------------------------------